 HIV primarily infects CD4+ T cells via their receptor, CD4, along with chemokine receptors CXCR4 and CCR51.
 Since CD4+ T cells are critical in orchestrating cells of adaptive immunity, such as B cells and CD8+ T cells, HIV infection impairs the immune response against the virus itself.
-This phenomenon thus puts HIV at a unique advantage against the immune system.
+This phenomenon explains why the immune system can’t fight HIV infection effectively.
 Although cells of both the innate and adaptive immune systems play important roles in controlling HIV infection, we will focus our discussion here on the interactions between HIV and T cells, and highlight a novel potential therapy against HIV infection.

 T Cell Dysfunction in HIV Infection

 T cells possess mechanisms to fight HIV infection (Figure 1); however, one of the hallmarks of HIV infection is T cell dysfunction, including exhaustion and progressive depletion of CD4+ T cells2,3.
 As shown below, both CD4+ and CD8+ T cells are rendered dysfunctional by HIV infection.

 Figure 1.
 The T Cell Response to HIV

 Adapted from the Immune Response to HIV wallchart, created by Nature Reviews Immunology in partnership with STEMCELL Technologies.
 Request a copy of the full Immune Response to HIV wallchart for your lab.